Samuthe/simple_shell/README.md

 A Shell provides you with an interface to the Unix system.
 It gathers input from you and executes programs based on that input.
-When a program finishes executing, it displays that program's output.
+When the program finishes executing, it displays that program's output.